nhamidi90/kw-taekwondo/README.md

 ## Acknowledgements

-* Code Institute - For without their guidance I would not be able to make this website
+* Code Institute - This website would not have been possible without their tutorials and walkthroughs.
+Tutors and slack community gave me help when I had difficulty
 * Tamsin Davis - My taekwondo instructor who gave me lots of information on taekwondo
+* Julie Konovalova - My mentor who has given me a lot of guidance throughout this project